 Have you been to MOD Pizza yet?
 I had the chance to try out the brand new San Jose location at Westgate.

-I didn’t realize they had only been open two days when I wandered into the restaurant.
-MOD has a modern, hip vibe and was packed.
-(This location is just down the street from Prospect High, so expect long lines at lunch time.)
+I didn't realize they had only been open two days when I first wandered into the restaurant.
+MOD Pizza has a modern, hip vibe and was packed.
+(This location is just down the street from Prospect High, so expect long lines at lunchtime.)

 The person making my gluten free pizza automatically changed their gloves when they got my order.
 During a normal order, the pizza passes down the line to be topped.
 If you order a gluten free and you tell them it is for medical reasons, the same person will follow your pizza down the topping line so it doesn't come into contact with anyone with contaminated gloves.

 MOD Pizza has at least 30 topping options for you to try.
-All of the toppings come in the price so you can really go crazy. (*Note there is a $2 upcharge for gluten free crust.)
+All of the toppings come at a price so you can really go crazy. (*Note there is a $2 upcharge for gluten free crust.)

-The gluten free crusts are larger than the other pizzas served here and it just barely fit in the box.
-I know the photo isn’t great, but that is a chicken, artichoke, roasted garlic and mushroom pizza.
+The gluten free crusts are larger than the other pizzas served here and they just barely fit in the box.
+I know the photo isn't great, but that is a chicken, artichoke, roasted garlic, and mushroom pizza.